-Cape Town-based agritech startup Aerobotics partners South Africa’s federation of agricultural organisations AgriSA to launch a free satellite data service for farmers.
+Cape Town-based agri-tech startup, Aerobotics, partners South Africa’s federation of agricultural organisations (AgriSA) to launch a free satellite data service for farmers.

 Aerobotics specialises in farm monitoring processes using aerial data and AI software for crop pest and disease control.

-The startup in April launched an all-in-one data capturing mobile app, Aeroview InField, to allow farmers access pest and disease management services.
+The startup in April launched an all-in-one data capturing mobile app, Aeroview In-Field, to allow farmers access pest and disease management services.

-Aeroview Infield as a scouting app uses drone and satellite imagery combined with Aerobotics’ proprietary AI software to provide all-around information about trees and crop health.
+Aeroview In-field as a scouting app uses drone and satellite imagery, combined with Aerobotics’ proprietary AI software, to provide all-around information about trees and crop health.

-The recent partnership with South Africa’s federation of agricultural organisations, AgriSA, will offer farmers a freemium model of Aerobotics’ service offering.
+The recent partnership with South Africa’s federation of agricultural organisations, AgriSA, will offer farmers a “freemium” model of Aerobotics’ service offering.

-“The partnership is a great example of the potential that can be unlocked when bringing key players in the agricultural value-chain together, ” says Omri in a press release.
+“The partnership is a great example of the potential that can be unlocked when bringing key players in the agricultural value-chain together, ” said Omri in a press release.

-Aerobotics currently offer services to users in 18 countries including France, Germany, Italy, Mozambique, Russia, South Africa, USA and Zimbabwe.
+Aerobotics currently offer services to users in 18 countries including France, Germany, Italy, Mozambique, Russia, South Africa, U.S.A and Zimbabwe.
 Following traction from non-South African farmers, the Cape Town-based startup plans to expand to serve North American and European markets.

-In May, Aerobotics won President Macron’s ‘African Most Innovative Startup Award and recently expanded its series funding round from USD 2 million to USD 4 million.
+In May, Aerobotics won President Macron’s African Most Innovative Startup Award and recently expanded its series funding round from $2 million to $4 million.